EdwinVW/pitstop/README.md

     - Increase the amount of memory dedicated to Docker to at least 4 GB.
 You can do this on the *Advanced* tab of the Docker settings dialog:

 	![](img/docker-resources.png)
+    - The application will default to 'Production' when no explicit environment is set.

 - Create necessary Docker volumes.
    - `docker volume create sqlserverdata`